ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 > And at ever higher-energies why don’t the CERN LHC beams of zero-sized δ particles - which occupy no space - just pass through one another without colliding?

 The particle physicists answer is the Pauli exclusion principle prevents the δ particles from occupying the same space.
-That's fine - except zero-sized _SUSY_ δ particles _occupy no space_ - so ironically the Pauli exclusion principle itself is [Not Even Wrong](https://www.math.columbia.edu/~woit/wordpress/).
+Notice however - zero-sized _SUSY_ δ particles _occupy no space_ - so ironically the Pauli exclusion principle itself is [Not Even Wrong](https://www.math.columbia.edu/~woit/wordpress/).

 MUH: _SUSY_-AdS/CFT theorists can of course upgrade the prompt with any new formalized conjectures or test for randomness in ChatGPT-Wolfram reponses.